-Franklin County commissioners rescind vote to open businesses despite stay-at-home order
+Franklin County commissioners rescind vote on businesses

-PASCO — The Franklin County commissioners have rescinded their controversial resolution allowing businesses to reopen in portions of the eastern Washington county despite the ongoing coronavirus outbreak.
+PASCO, Wash.
+(AP) — The Franklin County commissioners have rescinded their controversial resolution allowing businesses to reopen in portions of the eastern Washington county despite the ongoing coronavirus outbreak.

-The three-member board Tuesday had unanimously voted to “end recognition” of Gov. Jay Inslee’s stay-at-home order issued to slow the spread of the new coronavirus.
+The three-member board on Tuesday had unanimously voted to “end recognition” of Gov. Jay Inslee’s stay-at home order issued to slow the spread of the new coronavirus.
 The Tri-City Herald reported Thursday the commissioners voted 2-1 to rescind that resolution, which had come under fire from Inslee and Attorney General Bob Ferguson.

 While the commissioners took action intending to defend out-of-work people, Commissioner Brad Peck said the execution of the effort wasn’t perfect.